-The biopic of the legendary Benjamin Disraeli, his rise from a foppish young novelist to a prime minister of England and confidante of Queen Victoria.
+A biopic of the legendary Benjamin Disraeli, his rise from a foppish young novelist to the Prime Minister of the United Kingdom and confidante of Queen Victoria.

 Did You Know?